How to Form an LLC in Maryland

 • The $300 is the filing fee only.
 If your LLC owns personal property, you need to pay an additional tax and list the items in your report.

 • File Annual Report and Personal Property Return by mail.
-Download Form 1:
+You can download Form 1 and find instructions here:

 • Mailing Address: